 — Brianne Miles (@MrsMiles200) February 3, 2017

-I’ve hosted writing workshops in dozens of schools with thousands of students all over the Midwest, and I’m always excited to pass on a little of what I’ve learned to the next generation of writers, poets, and artists.
+I’ve hosted author classroom visits in dozens of schools with thousands of students all over the Midwest.
+I’m always excited to pass on a little of what I’ve learned about writing to the next generation of authors, poets, and artists.
 My three major workshops are:

 Story Craft 101: Character Creation

 After teaching students the way I design the characters for my novels, together we brainstorm a character for my next book.
 Students are also given the opportunity to participate in the Create a Villain Challenge.
 Competing against other students from across the country, they design their own minor villain for my sequel, with the winning student’s villain appearing in the book!

 After teaching students the way I plot out my novels using the Scene and Sequel method, together in small groups, we plot out a short story featuring characters and storylines they create.

 Story Craft 303: Designing the Perfect Fight Scene